Installing ONLYOFFICE Workspace Community using additional script parameters

 -cp, --communityportONLYOFFICE Community Server port80

-This parameter allows to change the port on which ONLYOFFICE Community Server will run.
-By default, port 80 is used.
+This parameter changes the port on which ONLYOFFICE Community Server runs.
+The default port is 80.

 Example